 In correlation to these efforts, a 17-member Advisory Council to the Governor has been formed.
 It is comprised of state officials, patients and caregivers, researchers and clinicians, reviews state plans and needs and makes annual recommendations.
 It will meet quarterly and convene for the first time early in 2019.
 Dr. Brennan is being sworn in the week of December 10, 2018 and will then begin to serve in this position.

 Jean Ahn, FACHE & Mark Keroack, MD, MPH

-Jean Ahn, Senior Vice President and Chief Strategy Officer, Baystate Health, along with Dr. Mark Keroack, President and CEO of Baystate Health, and Professor of Medicine at UMMS-Baystate, authored an article in the November 2018 issue of Trustee Insights, a quarterly resource on the hottest topics in health care published by the American Hospital Association (AHA).
+Jean Ahn, Senior Vice President and Chief Strategy Officer, Baystate Health, along with Mark Keroack, MD, MPH, President and CEO of Baystate Health, and Professor of Medicine at UMMS-Baystate, authored an article in the November 2018 issue of Trustee Insights, a quarterly resource on the hottest topics in health care published by the American Hospital Association (AHA).
 “Engaging Boards in Disruptive Innovation: A Strategy Simulation Can Be Effective for Assessing Potential Disruptors” emphasized that hospitals and health systems must understand the threats posed by market disruptors to generate effective strategies in safeguarding their missions.